RemoteDebug/remotedebug-mdns-spec/README.md

-# Specification for RemoteDebug mDNS Devices
+# RemoteDebug mDNS Device Discovery Specifiction

 This is the specification for annnoncing RemoteDebug compatible devices over mDNS/Bonjour.